Best Life Insurance for Parents in 2025

 Living benefits riders let your parents access their death benefit early if diagnosed with terminal, chronic or critical illness.
 This feature provides financial support for medical expenses, long-term care or other needs while they're still alive.

-Accelerated death benefits allow beneficiaries to access a portion of the policy's death benefit when they face qualifying health conditions.
+Accelerated death benefits allow beneficiaries to access a portion of the policy's death benefit when they have qualifying health conditions.
 The remaining benefit stays in place for beneficiaries, though reduced by the amount accessed early.

 Child Term Riders and Coverage Options